G00406014/digital-rain-25-cpp/README.md

 : ![image](https://github.com/user-attachments/assets/bcf3c05b-2794-4197-89d3-ebf4d1c30b08)

-This code snippet is of my Random Number Generation algorithm, this algorithm ensures that each and every raindrop is unique and will behave unpredicatably, making a realistic digital rain effect.
+This code snippet is of my Random Number Generation algorithm, this algorithm ensures that each and every raindrop is unique and will behave unpredicatably, making for a realistic digital rain effect.

 std::random_device rd;